ros2/design/articles/ros2_threat_model.md

 A check sign (✓) means impacted, a cross sign (✘) means not impacted.
 A triangle (▲) means "impacted indirectly or under certain conditions".
-For instance, compromising the robot kernel may not be enough to steal user data but it makes the stealing data much easier.
+For instance, compromising the robot kernel may not be enough to steal user data but it makes stealing data much easier.

 <div class="table" markdown="1">